 The Wind Tower (Fig 4), a circular building having an internal (?) diameter of 9 feet (2.74m), originally supported an Osler Anemometer, invented in 1835 by A.F.
 Osler (1808-1903).
 This consisted of a large wind vane and a "pressure plate" that was deflected according to the wind strength.
-Both the strength and the direction of the wind were recorded automatically by pencils on a clock-driven paper chart.
-An automatically recording rain gauge was included.
-Osler instruments were also in use at the Royal Greenwich and other observatories.
+Both survey) and EMU (the ASKAP continuum survey), and potential projects which capitalise on the strengths of both Meerkat and ASKAP to deliver results which would be unachievable by either on its own.